-Australia now has a single point of reference for sports integrity matters and as we enter our third year, the period of adjustment continues.
-This is felt by the full range of stakeholders, including the Australian Government, the public, athletes, athlete support personnel, sporting organisations, regulatory agencies, sports wagering providers, law enforcement and intelligence agencies.
+Australia now has a single point of reference for sports integrity matters and entering into our second year, the period of adjustment continues.
+This is felt by the full range of stakeholders, including the Australian Government, the public, athletes and athlete support personnel, sporting organisations, regulatory agencies, sports wagering providers, law enforcement and intelligence agencies.
 The agency is focused on consistent and clear communication to all stakeholders to enable better understanding and engagement.

-While pitched as a 'one-stop shop' for sports integrity matters, during this reporting period we will continue to grow capability and capacity to enable us to execute our full remit.
-Factors affecting us include:
+During this reporting period we will continue to grow capability and capacity to enable us to execute our full remit.
+Factors affecting the agency include:

-· the progress of legislative reforms to enable a national approach to competition manipulation

-- stakeholder appetite to advance the Australian Sports Wagering Scheme - funding limitations.
+- the progress of legislative reforms to enable a national approach to competition manipulation - stakeholder appetite to advance the Australian Sports Wagering Scheme - funding limitations.

-Our sensible approach to moderate innovation and growth to satisfy current demand for services and support, coupled with existing strong relationships with the minister's office and key stakeholders, will allow us to prioritise business objectives now while keeping an eye on the future.
+Our sensible approach to balanced innovation and growth to satisfy current demand for services and support, coupled with existing strong relationships with the minister's office and key stakeholders, allows us to prioritise business objectives now while keeping an eye on the future.

-We continue to learn about the sports integrity environment both through our work within Australia and increased focus internationally.
-This environment is rapidly evolving through the increased global interest in member protection issues and establishment of sports integrity bodies around the globe.
+Across our broad remit there is always uncertainty around where the critical sports integrity threats lie.
+The ongoing global interest in member protection issues in gymnastics is an example of this.
 We need agility and adaptability to meet these challenges head on while also managing the expectations of a diverse stakeholder group.
 Our governance framework guides our internal interactions and is a key enabler to seamlessly adjusting resource allocation and business processes to ever-changing priorities.